International Capital Budgeting Institute

 Reporting Principles – Section 5

-1. Long term capital budgets (reserve studies) can be estimated that reflect the maintenance plan of the organization.
-By their very nature, such future expenditures tend to be large, non-annual items that are not easily includible in the annual budget process of any organization.
-There are two general types of long term capital budgets:
+1. Long term major repair and replacement budgets (reserve studies) can be estimated that reflect the maintenance plan of the organization.
+By their very nature, such future expenditures tend to be large, non-annual items that are not easily includible in the annual operating budget process of any organization.
+There are two general types of long term major repair and replacement budgets:

 2. The types of reports that may be issued are:

 A. Full reserve study based upon a site analysis

 B. Update reserve study based upon a site analysis